Morry B. Markowitz - President & Executive Director

 As recognition for his leadership abilities, in 2009 he was awarded The DOE Hydrogen Program Meritorious Award (with special recognition for outstanding technical contributions).

 He left Sandia National Laboratories in 2011 and is now a technical consultant to the DOE and supports all C&S international engagements including co-chairing Regulation Codes and Standards Working Group of the IPHE.
-He is also the Technical Director at the Fuel Cells and Hydrogen Energy Association.

 Robert Rose - Senior Industry Specialist